zakhar-kogan/kb-obsidian/excerpts articles/Microeconomics MOOC.md

 4.  **Elasticity**: The responsiveness of quantity demanded or quantity supplied to a change in price.
 The price elasticity of demand or the price elasticity of supply can measure elasticity.

+The More Responsive Quantity Demanded is to a Change in Price, the More Elastic is the Demand Curve

 5.  **Consumer Surplus**: The difference between the maximum amount a consumer is willing to pay for a good or service and the actual price they pay.
 It is represented by the area above the demand curve and below the market price.

 6.  **Producer Surplus**: The difference between the minimum amount a producer is willing to accept for a good or service and the actual price they receive.
 It is represented by the area above the market price and below the supply curve.